Radiative decays and magnetic moments of the predicted $B_c$-like molecules: Introduction

 Encouraged by this situation, the Lanzhou group focused on the $B_c$-like molecular states by checking the $S$-wave $D^{(*)}_{(s)}B^{(*)}_{(s)}$ interactions within the one-boson-exchange model \cite{Sun:2012sy}, and predicted the existence of a new type of the $B_c$-like molecular states.
 We are waiting for the experimental progress.
 Although some theoretical progress has been made on the $B_c$-like molecular states, our knowledge of the properties of the $B_c$-like molecules is not enough.
 There are some aspects around the $B_c$-like molecules that should be further explored.

 We notice a phenomenon, i.e., some conventional $B_c$ mesonic states \cite{Godfrey:1985xj,Eichten:1994gt,Gershtein:1994dxw,Zeng:1994vj,Ebert:2002pp,Godfrey:2004ya,Soni:2017wvy,Eichten:2019gig,Li:2019tbn,Li:2022bre} and some predicted $B_c$-like molecular states \cite{Sun:2012sy} have the same quantum numbers and similar masses, such as the $B_c(2P_1^{\prime})$ state and the $DB^*$ molecular state with $I(J^P)=0(1^+)$, the $B_c(2P_1)$ state and the $DB^*$ molecular state with $I(J^P)=0(1^+)$, the $B_c(3P_1^{\prime})$ state and the $D_s^*B_s^*$ molecular state with $I(J^P)=0(1^+)$, the $B_c(3{}^3P_2)$ state and the $D_s^*B_s^*$ molecular state with $I(J^P)=0(2^+)$, and so on.
 How to distinguish them becomes a crucial problem.
-In this work, we propose to study their magnetic moment properties, by which answer whether or not the magnetic moment property can be applied to distinguish the conventional $B_c$ mesonic state and the predicted $B_c$-like molecular state with the same quantum number and similar mass.
+In this work, we propose to study their electromagnetic properties, by which answer whether or not the magnetic moment properties can be applied to distinguish the conventional $B_c$ mesonic states and the predicted $B_c$-like molecular states with the same quantum numbers and similar masses.
+Of course, we also study the transition magnetic moments and the corresponding radiative decay behaviors of the $B_c$-like molecular states, which may provide crucial information to disclose their inner structures.

+Given the importance of the electromagnetic properties of the hadrons, various models and approaches have been adopted in the recent decades to discuss the magnetic moments of the hadronic states quantitatively \cite{Meng:2022ozq}.
+Borrowing the experience of studying the magnetic moments of the decuplet and octet baryons based on the constituent quark model \cite{Schlumpf:1993rm,Kumar:2005ei,Ramalho:2009gk}, the Lanzhou group already studied the electromagnetic properties of several heavy-flavor hadronic molecules within the constituent quark model in Refs. \cite{Zhou:2022gra,Wang:2022tib,Wang:2022ugk}, which can provide valuable information to reflect their inner structures.